arkazas/cli-calculator/README.md

   <img src="https://cdn4.vectorstock.com/i/1000x1000/18/78/detective-cute-calculator-character-cartoon-vector-18401878.jpg" alt="CLI calculator">
 </p>

-cli-calculator is an open source project for use in your Unix cli environment.
+cli-calculator is an open-source project for use in your Unix CLI environment.

-Sounds boring.
-Let's try again.
+For now, calculator accept to cooperate to get data only from CLI, but we will plan to extend our application to get data from WebSockets and files.

 ## Getting Started